EOSLaoMao/BankofStaked-CE/rc/sam-proposal-rc.md

 ## Definitions

  * Beneficiary: the person who is recipient of delegation.
+ * Chain: the chain with the ID `aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906`.
- * Creditor: the person who makes stake available for delegation.
+ * Creditor: the person who makes resources available for delegation.
  * Delegation: the assignment of resources from Creditor to Beneficiary.
  * Fee: tokens transfered into BankofStaked that exactly correspond to a fee schedule amount.
  * Fee Schedule: the list of services provided with their corresponding amount.
- * Stake: the token which a Creditor makes available for delegation.

 ## Roles

 This smart contract defines the following roles:
 1. Code: the account that manages this contract
-1. Creditor: any account that makes stake available for delegation
+1. Creditor: any account that grants Code delegate/undelegate permission on some of its token
 1. Beneficiary: any account that pays fee in order to receive delegation

+## Scope

+This contract applies to Chain, with the ID as defined above.
+Each chain may have its own operative version of this contract.
+Each chain's contract is severable and independent.

 ## Acceptance